xster/flutter-wiki/Desktop-shells.md

 ### macOS

 This is the most mature of the desktop platforms (for various reasons, including that it's quite close to iOS, which we already support).

-Classes starting with `Flutter` are shared with iOS, and should be essentially stable.
-Classes starting with `FLE` are still in early stages.
+The Objective-C API layer is largely stable at this point, so breaking changes there should be rare.

 ### Windows